Berkshire

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Hospital staff failed to follow observation policy due to obscured views and delayed checking on a patient's welfare.
+Concerns summary (AI summary) Hospital staff failed to follow observation policy due to obscured views and delayed checking on a patient's welfare.
 Crucially, CPR was not initiated immediately after finding the patient unresponsive, causing dangerous delays.

 James Fyfe